How To Help Your Scared Rescue Dog Warm Up

 2. They were saved from the streets or a bad environment, and may not have known any real human love.

 Some rescue pups have the benefit of living in a foster home before getting adopted.
-But after experiencing at least a couple of major changes, it’s no wonder rescue dogs can be a little shy or timid at first — they just want to know that everything is finally going to be OK.
+But after experiencing at least a couple of major changes, it’s no wonder rescue dogs can seemingly be scared of everything — they just want to know that it's all finally going to be OK.

 Patience and rescue dogs“The most important part of bringing a shy dog out of its shell is patience,” Shelby Semel, head animal trainer at Animal Haven rescue in New York City, told The Dodo.
 “The more you force or push, the longer it will take to build trust.”